ober73/elk-stack/README.md

 - How to deploy a complete ELK stack using Docker Compose
 - Configure Logstash to parse Veeam Backup & Replication syslog messages
 - Create data views and explore logs in Kibana
-- Set up syslog forwarding from applications to ELK
+- Set up syslog forwarding from Veeam to ELK

 ## 📋 Prerequisites